NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 \# of** vehicles** with a particular vehicle attribute \(eg. vehicle type, vehicle make, vehicle year, special function vehicle\)

-### Filterable Attributes
+## Filterable Attributes

 A list of attributes that can be used to filter the crash data presented in the _NJ Statewide Crash Database_ advanced Numetric Workbooks has been compiled and will be added soon to this tutorial.
 It will include brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.
-In the interim, feel free to use the clickable filters or use the [**Searchable Terms - Roads**](/chapter1/searchable-terms.md) guide as a guiding template for your filter
+In the interim, feel free to filter by clicking on the interactive charts and graphs as described in the** **[**Querying Crashes **](/chapter1/filtering-crashes.md)tutorial, or use the [**Searchable Terms - Roads**](/chapter1/searchable-terms.md) guide as a guiding template for your filter in the top query bar.